VERIMAG-Polyhedra/opam-vpl/README.md

     coqide test.v &

-Just type `exit` to quit the ssh connection, and halt or suspend the machine through `vagrant halt` or  `vagrant suspend` (see [vagrant doc](https://www.vagrantup.com/docs/cli) for details).
+Just type `exit` to quit the ssh connection, and halt or suspend the machine by `vagrant halt` or  `vagrant suspend` (see [vagrant doc](https://www.vagrantup.com/docs/cli) for details).
 In order to clean the box, run

     vagrant destroy -f          # remove your version of the box